alan-j-lin/alan-j-lin.github.io/_posts/2018-08-08-project-mcnulty.md

 ![](/public/Project_McNulty/app.gif)

-If you would like to play with it yourself you can access it [here]:
+If you would like to play with it yourself you can access it [here].

 [here]: https://agile-stream-33883.herokuapp.com/